Deadline: As soon as possible but no later than 31 January 2022

-The Independent Fact-Finding Mission (FFM) on Libya is an independent and impartial body established by the Human Rights Council through Resolution 43/39 of 22 June 2020 for a period of one year, with the following core mandate:
+The Independent Fact-Finding Mission (FFM) on Libya is an independent and impartial body established by the Human Rights Council through Resolution 43/39 of 22 June 2020, with the following core mandate:

 "To establish the facts and circumstances of the situation of human rights throughout Libya, and to collect and review relevant information, to document alleged violations and abuses of international human rights law and international humanitarian law by all parties in Libya since the beginning of 2016, including any gendered dimensions of such violations and abuses, and to preserve evidence with a view to ensuring that perpetrators of violations or abuses of international human rights law and international humanitarian law are held accountable" (para.
 43 (a)).

-In this connection, the FFM on Libya invites individuals, groups and organizations to submit information and documentation relevant to the FFM’s mandate in relation to all acts of violence in Libya, particularly those that may constitute violations and abuses of international human rights law and violations of international humanitarian law that have been committed, in particular against civilians, including specifically against women and children.
+On 11 October 2021, the Human Rights Council extended the mandate of the FFM for nine months to allow for the implementation of its mandate (Resolution 48/25).
+In this connection, the FFM on Libya renews its invitation to individuals, groups and organizations to submit new or complementary information and documentation relevant to the FFM's mandate in relation to all acts of violence in Libya, particularly those that may constitute violations and abuses of international human rights law and violations of international humanitarian law that have been committed, in particular against civilians, including specifically against women and children.

 The FFM would also welcome information related to sexual and gender-based violence, grave violations of children's rights, harsh conditions in prisons and detention centres, human rights violations and abuses committed against migrants (including in detention centres), as well as to the situation of internally displaced persons and other disadvantaged/vulnerable groups, including minorities.
 The FFM would also be interested in receiving information on violations of social and economic rights, including on the rights to health and education in relation to the conflict as well as on illegal financing of alleged perpetrators and the illicit flow of arms used to commit violations of international human rights law and international humanitarian law.

-Furthermore, the Fact-Finding Mission takes all possible measures to ensure protection of information, including through the use of appropriate information communication technologies (ICT).
+Furthermore, the FFM takes all possible measures to ensure protection of information, including through the use of appropriate information communication technologies (ICT).
 In order to preserve the security and confidentiality of the information submitted, it is recommended to submit through the

 secure cloud created by the FFM for this purpose.
 Please upload the template to the